madcreeper7611/MadCreepers-Balance/README.md

 - All zombosses now spawn gargantuars on the 3rd Stage instead of the 2nd.
 - The Ancient Egypt Expansion Zomboss now spawns weak pharaohs along with pharaohs.
 - The Wild West Expansion Zomboss now spawns Poncho Zombies on the 2nd stage.
-- Bronze of Chi can now summon Kongfu Coneheads, Kongfu Kettleheads, Monk Coneheads, and Monk Kettleheads.
+- Bronze of Chi can now summon Kongfu Coneheads, Kongfu Kettleheads, Monk Coneheads, Monk Kettleheads, and Kongfu Monk Imps.

 # Tile Changes